Drive sales on autopilot with ecommerce-focused features

 WordPress user rating: 4.8/5

 Mailchimp for WordPress bridges the gap between your WordPress site and Mailchimp’s email service.
-The plugin adds subscriber checkboxes to existing forms — comment sections, WooCommerce checkout, Contact Form 7 — without rebuilding anything.
+The plugin adds subscriber checkboxes to existing forms, such as comment sections, WooCommerce checkout, and Contact Form 7, without rebuilding anything.

 You write forms in HTML for total control or use the WordPress block editor.
 API connections handle GDPR consent, tags, and list assignments behind the scenes.